SAP-samples/teched2022-DT262/exercises/ex1/README.md

 5. Next, choose <b>Create </b>

 6. To see the newly created project,navigate back to <b>Lobby</b> from top menu.
 You should find the newly created project here.

+7. Click on the project name to open it.

+8. Click <B>Settings </b> as indicated by the gear icon.

+9. You will need to set the <b>Project Attributes</b>, for your project, to ensure that the deployed project will run against the right agent with the right specified attributes.

+10. On the next screen, click on <B>Attributes</b>.

+11. Select Attributes: <b>User</b>

+12. Enter values unique to your project ID, as defined in the second last step of the previous Registration document:E.g. spaworkshop_"your participant ID"

 ## Exercise 1.2 Sub Exercise 2 Description